BenGitai/Murphy-Lab-LI-Graphs/README.md

 I honestly don't know why this fixes it, but sometimes it does

 If that still doesn't resolve the issue, write a comment

+Once the code starts running, it will create the plotted image.

+YOU MUST CLOSE THE IMAGE BEFORE DOING ANYTHING ELSE

+Once the image is closed, you will be prompted as designate whether the image worked or didn't for quality control

 ## Debugging:
 I tried to give the necessary comments to understand the code and what the different bits do